pferreirafabricio/php-login-panel/README.md

 </div>

 ## About
-This project was developed to study and understand the basic concepts of authentication and sessions in PHP.
+This project was developed during the course "__[PHP 7 do Básico ao Intermediário](https://www.udemy.com/course/php-do-basico-ao-intermediario/)__" to study and understand the basic concepts of authentication and sessions in PHP.

 ## Technologies
 This project was built with: